Integrative-Transcriptomics/snpviz/README.md

  The vcf file (-v) corresponds to the desired vcf file that you created

  The reference file (-r) corresponds to the genome reference you want to use (e.g. hg19).

+## Example

+As an example we provide a small example vcf File in the example folder.
+The file

+<pre><code>example.sh</code></pre>

+contains the call but you have to add the corresponding downloaded files.
+The resulting file can then be imported in the

+<pre><code>viewer.html</code></pre>

+After you select the protein you are interested in, cou can press the "color changes" button to highlight the affected amino acid.